 flag by two laps from MInassian in the #7.

-for RML in LMP2, as Tommy crosses the line 6th overall.
+for RML in LMP2, as Tommy crosses the line 6th overall (above,

-All fifteen LMP2 cars finished, and the first five without
+fifteen LMP2 cars finished, and the first five without problems

-problems of any significant kind.
-Fifteen prototypes crossed
+of any significant kind.
+Fifteen prototypes crossed the

-the line ahead of the leading GT1 car, and this was a race
+line ahead of the leading GT1 car, and this was a race that

 gallery of high resolution images from Nurburgring can be